 - the surveys must either have module numbers 1 to 5 or module numbers 6 to 10;

-- the surveys must have the same river name, reach name, subreach name, and project code fields.
+- the surveys must have the same river name, reach name, subreach name, and correlation code fields.

 How River Condition is Calculated